acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 ---
 layout: post
-title:  "2023 Recap and now What?"
+title:  "What I did on 2023 and my next moves"
 date:   2024-01-01 00:08:00 -0300
-excerpt: A recap of what I did on 2023 and what my current plan is.
+excerpt: This is my 2023 story in a blog post and what are my next moves.
 author: Ariel Coppes
 tags:
   - personal